lm2-poly/flowaddeddamping/README.md

 # FlowAddedDamping
 flowaddeddamping is a custom script to allow the evaluation of flow-added damping on a hydrofoil using NASTRAN.
+It requires the installation of NASTRAN on the user's computer.
+Our development was performed using NX NASTRAN.
 The related article detailing the methodology will be submitted soon.

 ## Installation
 Use the requirements.txt file to install the required packages using pip.
 A virtual environment using anaconda or miniconda is recommended.